the-petriuh/bin-2-dec-converter/README.md

 # bin-2-dec-converter
-a simple binary to decimal converter made in Javscript
+a simple binary to decimal converter made in Javascript